renra/go-yaml-config/README.md

 If you're tired of handling errors and are sure that you don't want to continue your program's execution after encountering an error, you can use the `P` functions to panic right away.
 Concretely they are: `LoadP`, `LoadSectionP`, `GetP` and `GetStringP`.

-Note that files are loaded via [packr](github.com/gobuffalo/packr/v2) so you will need to use it to compile your program.
+Note that files are loaded via [packr](github.com/gobuffalo/packr/v2){:target="_blank" rel="noopener"} so you will need to use it to compile your program.

 ### About types